 The end device detects that a parent isn't responding either through polling (MAC data requests) failures and/or through data message failures.
-The sensitivity to the failures (amount of consecutive errors) is controlled by MAX_POLL_FAILURE_RETRIES, which is configurable in f8wConfig.cfg (the higher the number - the less sensitive and the longer it will take to rejoin).
+The sensitivity to the failures (amount of consecutive errors) is controlled by by setting has_pollFailureRetries = true and pollFailureRetries to number of failures (the higher the number - the less sensitive and the longer it will take to rejoin), in zstack_sysConfigWriteReq_t in the call to Zstackapi sysConfigWriteReq().

-When the network layer detects that its parent isn't responding, it will call ZDO_SyncIndicationCB(), which will initiate a "rejoin".
-The rejoin process will first orphan-scan for an existing parent, then scan for a potential parent and rejoin (network rejoin command) the network with the potential parent.
+When the network layer detects that its parent isn't responding, it will initiate a "rejoin".
+The rejoin process will first orphan-scan for an existing parent (the parent responds with a coordinator realignment if it recognizes the end device.
+If no parent is found during the orphan scan, the device will perform a network scan for a potential parent and rejoin (network rejoin command) the network with the potential parent.
+When searching for its parent (network discovery), the device will perform the scan on the last known active channel first, then switch to a scan on all channels.